Texas Tech University

 Steve Holmes

 Steve started teaching at Texas Tech in 2019 after working for six years at George Mason University.
 He earned his PhD in Rhetorics, Communication and Information Design from Clemson University in 2013.
 He currently teaches courses on ethics, social justice, technical writing, rhetorical history and theory, and digital rhetoric.
 Steve's general theoretical areas involve material rhetorics and embodiment.
 His previous publications have applied these theoretical paradigms to a variety of digital texts, including videogames, critical making, social media, and big data.
-Steve is currently working on three forthcoming projects: an edited collection with TTU colleague, Michael J. Faris, entitled Reprogrammable Rhetoric (Utah State University Press) on critical making in composition studies, a guest edited special issue of Computers and Composition on embodiment in videogames with Rebekah Shultz-Colby, and a special issue of the Journal of Business and Technical Communication on 21st century ethics in technical communication with Jared S. Colton and Josephine Walwema.
+Steve is currently working on projects related to non-Western virtue ethics as well as qualitative research on the ethics of inclusion and exclusion in social media content moderation.
+With collaborators, he is also combing through 20 years' worth of rhetoric, writing studies, and technical communication journals to code for patterns in how the terms “ethics” and “morality” are applied.

-Steve also serves as the director (Fall 2020-present) of the BA in Technical Communication.
-In that role, he co-published the adopted Engl 2311: Introduction to Technical Writing textbook (Guide to Technical Communication, McGraw-Hill) with Kellie M. Gray (2311 Program Coordinator) and TTU TCR PhD student contributors (Megalee Das, Michelle Cowan, and Danielle Feldman Karr).
+Steve also serves as the director of undergraduate studies (Fall 2020-present) for the BA in Technical Communication.
+In that role, he co-published the adopted Engl 2311: Introduction to Technical Writing textbook (Guide to Technical Communication, Top Hat) with Kellie M. Gray (2311 Program Coordinator) and TTU TCR PhD student contributors (Megalee Das, Michelle Cowan, and Danielle Feldman Karr).

 Awards

-Steve's technical communication and social justice research enjoys national recognition, including Technical Communication Quarterly's 2018 Nell Ann Pickett Article Award, the 2020 Nell Ann Pickett Article Award, and the 2021 Conference on College Composition and Communication's award the Best Article on Philosophy or Theory of Technical or Scientific Communication.
+Steve's digital rhetoric and technical communication research enjoys national recognition, including Technical Communication Quarterly's 2018 Nell Ann Pickett Article Award, the 2020 Nell Ann Pickett Article Award, the 2021 Conference on College Composition and Communication's award the Best Article on Philosophy or Theory of Technical or Scientific Communication, and the 2022-2023 Computers and Composition Distinguished Book Award.

 Books